project-unisonOS/project-unisonos.github.io/docs/architecture/deep-dive.md

 # Architecture Deep Dive

+## What this page covers

+- How the current UnisonOS codebase is wired end to end.
+- Envelope patterns for intents, actions, and results across services.
+- Where core flows such as companion, dashboard, comms, and devstack are implemented.

+## Who this page is for

+- Developers reading or modifying UnisonOS services and devstack.
+- Operators who need to understand end to end behavior beyond the high level overview.

+## Before you read this

+- Start with [Architecture Overview](overview.md) for the main components.
+- Review [Storage and Persistence](components/storage-and-persistence.md) for data boundaries.

-This deep dive explains how the current UnisonOS codebase is wired end-to-end.
-It is intentionally “in the weeds” and mirrors the implementation across the workspace (orchestrator, intent-graph, context, context-graph, storage, renderer/shell, IO, comms, wakeword, and devstack).
+This deep dive explains how the current UnisonOS codebase is wired end to end.
+It is intentionally detailed and mirrors the implementation across the workspace, including orchestrator, intent graph, context, context graph, storage, renderer and shell, IO, communications, wake word handling, and devstack.

----

-## Core Request Flow (Intent → Response)
+## Core Request Flow (Intent to Response)

 1. A client (renderer, shell, VDI, or IO service) emits an event envelope describing an intent.
 2. **Intent Graph** receives `caps.report` and intents, normalizes them, and forwards to the orchestrator.